verifythis/verifythis.github.io/content/onsite/cfp/index.md

     weight: 300
 ---

-## Get involved, even if you cannot participate in the competition: provide a challenge!
+**Get involved even if you cannot participate in the competition: provide a challenge!**

-### IMPORTANT DATES
-* Problems submission deadline: 8 February 2026
-* Competition: 11 and 12 April 2026

 ### ABOUT THE COMPETITION

-VerifyThis 2026 will take place as part of the European Joint Conferences on Theory and Practice of Software (ETAPS 2026) on 11 and 12 April 2026.
-It is the 14th event in the VerifyThis competition series.
-Information on previous events and participants can be found at [https://verifythis.github.io/](https://verifythis.github.io/).
+VerifyThis 2027 will take place as part of the European Joint Conferences on Theory and Practice of Software (ETAPS 2027) on 10 and 11 April 2027.
+It is the 15th event in the VerifyThis competition series.
+Information on previous events and participants can be found at <https://verifythis.github.io>.

 The aims of the competition are:
 - to bring together those interested in formal verification, and to provide an engaging, hands-on, and fun opportunity for discussion.